Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Preliminaries

 \section{Preliminaries}

-In this paper, we always assume that the base field is the complex number field $\mathbb{C}$.
-All vector superspaces (resp. supermodules) are over $\mathbb{C}$, which will be simply called spaces (resp. modules).
-Similarly, the terminology of subalgebras means subsuperalgebras.
+In this paper, we always assume that the base field is the complex field $\mathbb{C}$.
+All vector superspaces (resp. supermodules, superalgebras) are over $\mathbb{C}$, and will be simply called spaces (resp. modules, algebras).